SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 * Private - projects are available only to group members and/or additional select prople
 * Internal - projects can be seen by any sesync researcher or workshop participant.
 (You probably don't want this)
 * Public - projects are available to anyone on the internet.
 If you want to share your code with outsiders, use this.
-Alternatively, you may want to look at github for public services.
+Alternatively, you may want to use GitHub for public respositories.

 Your project is now created and you can load files into it.
-Follow the instructions to manually load data, or follow one of our tutorials such as [How do I create an R Studio Project from Git](http://cyberhelp.sesync.org/faq/create-rstudio-from-git.html)
+Follow the instructions to manually load data, or follow one of our tutorials such as [How do I create an RStudio Project with git?](http://cyberhelp.sesync.org/faq/create-rstudio-from-git.html)

 ![](/assets/images/new-project.png)
 ![](/assets/images/setting_up.png)
 ![](/assets/images/empty_git_repository.png)

 ## 2. Navigating your Project

-after your project is created, you can use the links on your project page to browse activity and files in your project as seen below.
+After your project is created, you can use the links on your project page to browse activity and files in your project as seen below.

 ![](/assets/images/git_repository.png)

 ## 3. Sharing your project

-#### Sharing your gitlab project with collaborators requires that collaborators have a SESYNC account.
-Please contact cyberhelp@sesync.org if your collaborator needs an account.
+**Privately sharing your GitLab project with collaborators requires that collaborators have a SESYNC account.
+Please contact cyberhelp@sesync.org if your collaborator needs an account.**

 From the dashboard of your project, click the 'Settings' link, then click 'Members'.
 You can share your project with new people by clicking the 'new project member' button.

-In the Choose people you want to share with, start typing the name of your collegues and they should appear.
-If they do not, they probably haven't logged in to gitlab yet.
+Under "Select members to invite", start typing the name of your collegues and a matching account name should appear.
+If they do not, they probably haven't logged in to gitlab.sesync.org yet.
 Drop them a quick e-mail asking them to login so you can grant access.
 You can shoose the level of access from the choices below.

 * Guest - Your collegue can browse and create a local copy of all code, but cannot make any changes
 * Developer - Your collegue can contribute code to this project (You probably want this for most group members)